 What helped was bonding with the other stressed-out coders in my cohort of 30, which included a lawyer, a neuroscientist, a Navy helicopter mechanic and a professional video-game player.
 Our ages ran the gamut from early 20s to 40s.
 Some students already had degrees in computer science or related fields, but wanted to refresh their skills.
 Others had little or no college experience at all.
 What we all had in common was a shared commitment to helping each other make it through the program alive.

-My cohort of 30 included a lawyer, a neuroscientist, a Navy helicopter mechanic and a professional video-game player.
 We met six days a week for 12 weeks.
 Official hours were 9 am-8 pm, but everyone stayed late into the night to work on assignments.
 All those hours of practice added up: by the end of the program, we’d built full-featured web apps.

 The biggest lesson of Hack Reactor was to make peace with those error messages.
 Students were constantly asked to work with problems that they didn’t know how to solve.
 We learned computer-science fundamentals, but the deeper emphasis was on learning patience, humility and perseverance.
 Whatever Hack Reactor graduates lacked in formal training, they made up for in grit.